Bognor Regis: Culture and community

 The International Bognor Birdman is an annual competition for human-powered 'flying' machines held each summer on Bognor Regis Pier.
 Contestants launch themselves from the end of the pier, a prize being awarded to the one who glides the furthest distance.
 Rarely taken completely seriously, the event provides competitors with an opportunity to construct improbable machines complete with outlandish dress, and is viewed as a display of British eccentricity.
 The spectacle draws a sizeable crowd in addition to the local media.
 Inaugurated in nearby Selsey in 1971, the Birdman transferred to Bognor in 1978 when it had outgrown its original location.
 Competitors have included Richard Branson.

 The Birdman Event of 2008 was transferred to Worthing after 60 ft of the pier had been removed by the owners due to storm damage in March 2008.
 This meant that there were questions over the safety of contestants landing in shallower water.
 The shortened pier was judged safe for the event in 2010, which returned to Bognor.

 Bognor Rox free music and arts festival is held each summer.
 2015 was to be the 25th anniversary of the ROX Music and Arts Festival which attracts over 30,000 visitors and features many genres of music in seven performance areas over two days.
 The town is also home to the Bognor Regis Concert Band, who perform at various local locations and events, including the yearly "Proms in the Park" hosted at Hotham Park.

 The Picturedrome Cinema in London Road has been trading as a cinema for over 100 years.
 It has been extensively refurbished, the freehold having been acquired by the Bognor Regis Town Council to secure the building's future, after extensive consultation.

 The Alexandra Theatre is a 357-seat auditorium showing a variety of entertainment from comedy to drama to pantomime.
 It was built in 1979 on the site of the former Edwardian Theatre Royal complex.
 It is currently run by a voluntary trust and shows a mixture of local groups, tribute bands and concerts.

 The film The Punch and Judy Man (1963), starring Tony Hancock, was partly shot in Bognor Regis.
 Several scenes of the film Wish You Were Here (1987) were also filmed in Bognor Regis.
 The BBC series Don't Forget the Driver (2019) starring Toby Jones was filmed and set in Bognor.

+Nocturne: Blue and Silver—Bognor painted by James McNeill Whistler in 1871.

 Bognor Regis War Memorial Hospital first opened in 1919 and is managed by the Sussex Community NHS Trust.

 Media

 Local news and television programmes are provided by BBC South and ITV Meridian, received from Rowridge transmitting station.
-Local radio stations are BBC Radio Sussex, Heart South, Greatest Hits Radio West Sussex and Passion Radio.
+Local radio stations are V2 Radio, BBC Radio Sussex, Heart South, Greatest Hits Radio West Sussex and Passion Radio.
 Bognor Regis Observer is the town's local newspaper.